ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ```
 oc get route
 ```
-Or, you can port forward the service to access in localhost
+Alternatively, you can port forward the service to access in localhost
 ```
 oc port-forward svc/dash-app-grpc 8050
 ```